LaJaunieS/italian-flash-cards/README.md

-# french-flash-cards
+# italian-flash-cards
-A flash card app from English-French organized by section
+A flash card app from English-Italian organized by section.
+Mirrors (and tests how modularly-constructed it was) the French Flash Cards app

 A great way to help learn any language’s vocabulary/conjugations, etc. is by using flash cards,